hellerve/ptolemy/README.md

 * [Caesarean sections and for-profit status of hospitals: systematic review and meta-analysis](http://bmjopen.bmj.com/content/bmjopen/7/2/e013670.full.pdf) by **Olir Hoxha et al.** (2017)

 Somewhat unsettling research, but unsurprising—I am a cynic, after all.
-It's also not necessarily bad a priori that more C sections are performed, I guess, but it hints at an underlying profit-driven environment in profit-driven hospitals (duh).
+It’s also not necessarily bad a priori that more C sections are performed, I guess, but it hints at an underlying profit-driven environment in profit-driven hospitals (duh).
 This holds true regardless of patient history, apparently, which, if generalizable (which I hope is not the case)